Amoorer75/Flashcards/README.md

 ## **Overview**
-this project was created for helping me or other people studie.
+This project was created for helping me or other people studie.

 ## **Features**
  1. You can type on your own questions and answers